Dynamsoft/capture-vision-nodejs-samples/README.md

 3. Suppose you only want to recognize `QRCode` and `DataMatrix`, you can change `BarcodeFormatIds` like this.
 You can get barcode format strings [here](https://www.dynamsoft.com/capture-vision/docs/core/enums/barcode-reader/barcode-format.html).

    >```diff
-   >   "Name": "task-read-barcodes-read-rate",
+   >   "Name": "task-read-barcodes",
-   >   "ExpectedBarcodesCount": 999,
+   >   "ExpectedBarcodesCount": 0,
    >   "BarcodeFormatIds": [
    >-      "BF_DEFAULT"
    >+      "BF_QR_CODE",